Space-Eternity-3/SE3-Website/docs/SE3Documentation/DatapackInfo/DrillLoot.md

 ## Construction rules

-Every line conatins variable and value part.
-These are separated using `:` Variable part is an asteroid name `amethyst`, which sets, which loottable will be modified.
+Variable part sets, which loottable will be modified.
-Value part contains objects `small_amethyst` with drop probability in round brackets `(20%)` separated with `+`
+Value part contains objects with drop probability in round brackets.
+These are separated using `+`.

-Note: In a default datapack one asteroid means one object, but it's not a rule.
-Note: Drillers can only drill the first object from loottable.

 ```text
 stone: stone(100%);